textninja/textninja.github.io/posts/2021-12-31-still-spinning-k8s.md

 thoroughly.

-Anyhow, I'm going to set aside an hour or so (having a laugh, in retrospect) to actually focus on coding, exploring, and figuring things out, and only start writing this blog entry when I'm ready to start over and document what I learned.
+Anyhow, I'm going to set aside an hour or so (having a laugh, in retrospect) to actually focus on coding, explore, and figure things out, and only start writing this blog entry when I'm ready to start over and document what I learned.
 When I say start over, I truly mean that.
 I'm going to do this challenge twice; once for me, and once for *us.*